AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

   <tr>
    <td><p>CATEGORY6</p></td>
    <td><p>varchar</p></td>
    <td><p>Referred to in the CRM as “Segments.”
-This is the segment value for the 6th Category that the touchpoint falls into, as defined in the segment definitions within the Bizible App.</p></td>
+This is the segment value for the 6th Category that the touchpoint falls into, as defined in the segment definitions within the Marketo Measure App.</p></td>
    <td><p>NULL</p></td>
    <td><br></td>
    <td><br></td>